 MSP 5th Edition: What?
 Who?
 Why?

-Managing Successful Programs (MSP) is a globally recognized framework for managing a practice program, designed to align projects and programmes to the strategy of organizations and assist in achieving enterprise agility.
-The MSP certification guides program managers and develops their knowledge and skills.
-The fifth edition of the MSP improves flexibility and adaptability by applying an incremental approach to the program lifecycle. ...
+Managing Successful Programs (MSP) is a globally recognized framework for managing a practice program, designed to align projects and programs to the strategy of organizations and assist in achieving enterprise agility.
+The 5th edition has seen many changes, with content and terminology updated all the time.
+Nevertheless, the overall structure of MSP is identifiable, while retaining a framework of principles, themes, and processes.

 6 Free Blog Post Templates